Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

 Picasso’s father, Jose, was also an artist and an art teacher, and helped his son develop his talent.
 He secured a place for Picasso at the prestigious School of Fine Arts in Barcelona when he was only 13 (the usual admission age was 17), and rented an apartment for him, so he would have privacy to paint.

 When he was 19, Picasso took his first trip to Paris, and fell in love with the city.
-Shortly afterwards, he moved there to live, and would remain in Paris for the majority of the rest of his life.
+Shortly afterwards, he moved there to live, and would remain there for most of the rest of his life.

 Picasso’s reputation as an artist was forged during the decade prior to World War I.